 In addition to her considerable writing achievements, Undset was fascinated with plant life and created beautiful botanical gardens on her property, bringing cuttings back from her travels and transplanting them with care.
 She owned rare books by taxonomist Carl Linnaeus that were salvaged from her home just before the Gestapo took it over when the Germans invaded Norway in 1940.

-For more on Kristin Lavransdatter, see Sparrowfare’s earlier post, “Three Reasons to Make Time for Kristin Undset’s Kristin Lavransdatter.”
+More on Unset’s master trilogy: “Three Reasons to Make Time for Kristin Undset’s Kristin Lavransdatter.”